jwalden/vulture-replication/README.md

 Replication study of the "Vulture" paper "Predicting Vulnerable Software Components" (CCS'07).

 ## Setup
 This project makes use of Python 2.7, although Python 3.4+ should work as well.
-You can either use Anaconda or set up a virtual environment.

 ### Using virtualenv
 First, create a virtual environment and activate it: